 - Conveniently Coherent Thoughts: Played straight, until the thoughts start to overwhelm Buffy.

 - Conveniently Timed Attack from Behind: Xander is about to catch a cleaver in the face when Buffy grabs the killer's arm.

-- Crash-Into Hello: Buffy is too distracted by telepathy to notice Mr. Breech, who bumps into her in the hall.
-"Ooo, whoa there," says the kindly old teacher, "You watch where you're going now."
-Buffy apologizes, but Beech's thoughts turn menacing as he skulks off.
+- Crash-Into Hello: Buffy is too distracted by telepathy to notice Mr. Beach, who bumps into her in the hall.
+"Ooo, whoa there", says the kindly old teacher, "You watch where you're going now".
+Buffy apologizes, but Beach's thoughts turn menacing as he skulks off.
 "Students.
-If we could just get rid of all the students..."
+If we could just get rid of all the students...".

 - The Cuckoolander Was Right: Xander offhandedly remarks he suspects the lunch lady wants to poison everybody.
 Yeah right, Xander, like that would ever happen.

 - Cymbal-Banging Monkey: Freddy has one on display in the school paper office.

 - Department of Redundancy Department: Freddy's editorial, "BIG GAME DRAWS MINDLESS BRAIN DEAD MOB".

 Buffy: And the boys at this school are seriously disturbed!

 - In the hall, Buffy passes one boy who thinks to himself how attractive Buffy is.
 She stops briefly to tune in to his admiration, but quickly scurries off when his thoughts turn more lascivious.